barbazul/1kfa/mod_guide_player.md

 you down?
 What about magic in this world, or what about your character makes them especially burdened by magical items?
 Does your character even know?"

-The narrative of Deckahedron World is a collaboration.
+The narrative of 1kFA is a collaboration.

 ### Fitting the fiction

-One of the joys of Deckahedron World is **building** your character up from a scrappy adventurer to a force to be reckoned with.
+One of the joys of 1kFA is **building** your character up from a scrappy adventurer to a force to be reckoned with.

 Characters start out just a little bit more powerful than a common villager.